Understanding the Domain Name Scam

 To protect yourself from domain scams, it’s crucial to be vigilant and take proactive steps.
 Here are some tips to help you avoid falling victim to domain scams:

-• Keep your domain registration information up to date and secure.
+• Keep your domain registration information valid, up to date and secure so it never expires.

 • Be cautious of emails or letters that create a sense of urgency or threaten to cancel your domain name registration.

-• Verify the authenticity of the email or letter by contacting your domain registrar company directly.
+• Verify the authenticity of the email or letter by contacting your domain registrar or reseller directly.

 • Monitor your domain name registration and renewal dates to avoid missing important deadlines.

-• Use domain locking to prevent unauthorized transfers.
+• Use domain locking to prevent unauthorized transfers of your registered assets.

-• Keep your contact information private by using a domain name privacy service.
+• Keep your contact information private by using a domain name privacy or proxy mail service.

-By following these tips, you can reduce the risk of falling victim to domain scams and protect your online identity.
+By following these tips, you can reduce the risk of falling victim to domain scams and protect your online website identity for your domains.

 Reporting Domain Scams to Your Domain Registrar